 Continuation of WRT 101.
 Practice in writing longer and more analytical compositions, including a research paper or annotated papers.
 Readings as a basis for writing may include fiction, poetry, drama or nonfiction.
-Carries transfer credit.
+A transfer credit course.

 WRT 102A Critical Essay /1 cr. hr./1 period (1 lec.)